 We scanned the XML using our phenotypic vocabulary (containing over 1.5 million terms) and extracted all the terms within the abstracts.
 There are multiple ways to describe any phenotype, Microcephaly, small skull, small head etc.. our VOCabs are designed to manage the synonymous language found in scientific literature and normalise the results with ease.

 We’ve recently added a GEO library to our VOCabs meaning you can now add a location to semantic searches where institutions or addresses are provided.

 Using Tableau, we created the following interactive information.
 A view over time of where the publication powerhouses for the Zika Virus sit and the emergence of Microcephaly as the predominantly mentioned phenotype (look at publications prior to 2015, it wasn’t always the case).

 Remember, this analysis stemmed from unstructured text extracted in a single XML file from a PubMed search.
-SciBite technologies provide you with the ability to transform individual documents into semantically enriched scientific data which can be built into powerful visualisations supporting a wide range of use cases from disease exploration to identification of emerging centres of excellence for your specific research fields.
+SciBite technologies allow you to transform individual documents into semantically enriched scientific data, which can be built into powerful visualizations supporting a wide range of use cases from disease exploration to identification of emerging centres of excellence for your specific research fields.

 PerkinElmer, Inc., today announced sophisticated scientific semantic enhancements to the PerkinElmer Signals™ Perspectives platform, powered by SciBite and Attivio®.Read